Nusiq/mcblend/docs/limitations/index.md

 The objects and empties can be parented to different objects (but not to empties) as long as there is a bone on top of their hierarchy.

-If a bone has no parents and children aren't exported at all, this is useful because in blender you sometimes use such bones for inverse kinematics and they don't have much use in Minecraft.
+If a bone has no parents and children it's ignored during the export.
+This is useful because in Blender you sometimes may want to use such bones for inverse kinematics.
+Skipping these bones doesn't mean that you loose anything because the bones without child cubes, locators or poly meshes can't be viewed in the game anyway.

 !!!
 Note